-The Directors who held office at 31 December 2022 were Richard Rose, Stefan Borson, Lord Howard and David Young.
+The Directors who held office at 31 December 2023 were Richard Rose and Stefan Borson.
+Lord Howard and David Young resigned from the Board on 30 May 2023 following the 2023 AGM.

 The remuneration of the Directors including their respective shareholdings in the Company is set out in the Directors' Remuneration Report on pages 8 and 9.